 Stavros Niarchos was a multi-billionaire Greek shipping tycoon and rival of Aristotle Onassis.
 Propelled by the crisis in Suez and an increasing demand for oil in the 50s, he and rival Aristotle Onassis became giants in global petroleum shipping.

 Stavros Niarchos was born in Athens in 1909.
-His family was affluent and had moved back from America to Greece just months before he was born.
-Niarchos studied law at the Athens University and then went on to join his mother’s family grain business, working with the mills.
+He was born into a rich family who had moved back from America to Greece just months before he was born.
+Niarchos studied law at the Athens University and he then joined the family family grain business, working with the mills.
 When he realized that the business could become more profitable if they owned their own ships, Niarchos’ fate transformed.
-This idea was to spark the beginnings of an empire.
-It is reported that at one point, the Niarchos company operated more than 80 tankers.
+This idea was to spark the beginnings of a shipping empire which at some point operated more than 80 tankers.
 Alongside this fleet, Niarchos also developed an impressive modern art portfolio and owned racehorses.

 During World War II Niarchos was a naval officer for Greece.
 Part of the trade fleet he had developed with his uncle was destroyed during WWII however, right after the war was over he used about two million dollars in insurance settlement to build a new fleet.
 His most famous asset was the yacht Atlantis, currently known as Issham Al Baher after having been gifted to King Fahd of Saudi Arabia.